Best Mountain Biking Helmets of 2025

 Additional Features: MIPS Integra, RECCO, NFC Medical ID Chip

-What we liked: outstanding safety features, reinforced strength and durability, best coverage, MIPS technology that is more comfortable and less noticeable
+What we liked: outstanding safety features, reinforced strength and durability, best coverage for a half-shell

-What we didn’t like: deeper fit can get in the way of some sunglasses arms
+What we didn’t like: deeper fit can get in the way of some sunglasses arms, on the heavy side

 POC Kortal Race Mips